• Home

 Recommended Video

-The pouches are available for free in Palantir’s offices for employees and guests over the age of 21, a Palantir spokesperson told The Wall Street Journal.
+The pouches are available for free in Palantir’s offices for employees and guests over the age of 21, a Palantir spokesperson told the Wall Street Journal.
 Palantir, which did not respond to requests for comment, pays to stock the products.

 No smoke without fire

-Palantir’s move is just one of the ways “bio-hacking” has taken the Silicon Valley tech space by storm.
-As people in the tech world become microcelebrities in their own right thanks to the extent they take their bio-hacking—Bryan Johnson for one gets transfusions of his teenage son’s plasma—the influx of bio-hacking clinics has led to people taking health matters into their own hands.
+Palantir’s move is just one of the ways biohacking has taken the Silicon Valley tech space by storm.
+As people in the tech world become microcelebrities in their own right thanks to the extent they take their biohacking—Bryan Johnson for one gets transfusions of his teenage son’s plasma—the influx of biohacking clinics has led to people taking health matters into their own hands.

 “If your goal is to be free of the addiction, oral nicotine pouches are not the best way to go,” her statement read.

-Alex Cohen, the founder of the AI-powered health care app Hello Patient, said he also brought a nicotine-pouch fridge to the Austin-based office—but the results weren’t worth the squeeze.
+Alex Cohen, founder of the AI-powered health care app Hello Patient, said he also brought a nicotine-pouch fridge to the Austin-based office—but the results weren’t worth the squeeze.

-“They were very productive, so I thought maybe there’s something here,” he told The Wall Street Journal, referencing when he saw Zyn tins on engineers’ desks.
+“They were very productive, so I thought, ‘Maybe there’s something here,’” he told the Wall Street Journal, referencing when he saw Zyn tins on engineers’ desks.

 After going through two or three pouches a day, he knew he had to stop.

-“Then, I accidentally got addicted,” he said.
+“Then, I accidentally got addicted,” he told the Journal.

 About the Author